-Lado Ataneli - Baritone
+Lado Ataneli - Bariton

 Lado Ataneli -"One of the healthiest, roundest, most mellifluous voices on the planet" (L.A.
 Times, October 2002) -is one of the world's most sought-after interpreters of Verdi, Puccini and verismo roles.